ealmiras/Bellabeat/README.md

 Finally, the dataset doesn't contain current data, the survey has been conducted in 2016.

 *Keeping the limitations listed above in mind, the data can still be used to get an overall idea, however for an in depth analysis, the usage of another dataset that is more broad and current is advised*

+## 3. Data Processing
+I have used R for analysing the data with RStudio Desktop.

+The R code I've used is included in the repository and can be reached through the link below:

+### 3.1.
+Data Cleaning